Support for teaching

 - whether the title is available as an e-book, in line with Deakin's e-preferred policy.

-- Library Search to find reading list materials available from the Library
+- Library Search to find reading lists and unit materials.

-- Resource lists search to find complete reading lists for your unit.
+- Reading lists search to find reading lists.

 Reserves and short term loans